-Account Takeover (ATO) is a thorn in the side of enterprise security teams which Juniper Research has estimated will cost companies worldwide $25bn in 2020.
+Account Takeover (ATO) is a thorn in the side of enterprise security teams which Juniper Research has estimated cost companies worldwide $25bn in one year.

 What is Account Takeover?

 Securing digital information with passwords has always been flawed.
 In fact, the first-ever computer to use passwords also ironically went on to become the target of not one, but two breaches.

 Account Takeover is when attackers abuse the inherent weaknesses in passwords to hijack an account for their own malicious ends.
 In an enterprise setting, it can be applied to everything from commandeering email accounts to illicitly accessing collaborative working tools or other SaaS services.
 The result can be anything from locking users out of accounts, to vast data breaches.